-Today’s hiring managers, inundated with candidate applications, are looking for ways to make the hiring process more efficient.
-Companies are prioritizing the health and safety of employees and candidates, which means reducing in-person interactions.
+Today’s hiring managers are looking for ways to make the hiring process more efficient.
+Companies are still prioritizing the health and safety of employees and candidates, which means reducing in-person interactions.
 Remote interviewing solves these problems and more.
-This method of screening, conducted by live video or one-way recordings, not only saves time and money but also provides a modern and positive candidate experience.
+This method of screening, conducted by live video or one-way recordings, saves time and money and provides a modern and positive candidate experience.

 Is your company transitioning to video interviewing?
 While these types of interviews are similar to online meetings, there are some differences.
 As a Hiring Manager, it is equally crucial for you to be just as prepared for the interview as your candidates.
 You are representing your organization and brand and will want to leave candidates with a positive impression.
 To help you have a successful video interview, we’ve put together a list of best practice tips.

 Before the interview, familiarize yourself with your candidate’s resume or application and the job for which they applied.
 It is important to give the virtual interview the formality of an in-person one.

 Think carefully about the qualities and skills you are looking for in a successful candidate.
 Design your questions to reveal these characteristics.